-She has two babies – a 2-year-old named Nate and a 7-year-old she called, for no deep, compelling reason, other than that it sounds so cute, The Brass Owl.
+She has two babies – a two-year-old named Nate and a seven-year-old she called, for no deep, compelling reason, other than that it sounds so cute, The Brass Owl.

 Each is more than a full-time job, and she wouldn’t have it any other way.

 Nate is at home with his father, so things will be a little easier at The Brass Owl today.

 Nicole, who lives within walking distance of the shop, has long, dark hair, a petite paw tattoo on her left arm and a personality as big as her brown horn-rimmed glasses, which are equipped with blue-light lenses because her business keeps her glued to her smartphone screen.

 The Brass Owl – the black-and-white logo, of course, is an owl with long, curly eyelashes – is a community-centric gift and accessory shop that sells everything from “Astoria” T-shirts to Tarot cards, exotic-scented candles, honey and hot sauce and jewelry and cat-shaped coffee mugs.

 Most of the merchandise is made by local artists and craftspeople, and nearly everything is less than $100.

 “With the local artists, I can tell you a story about every piece in the shop,” Nicole says.
 “I can tell you how I met them, what they are like and how many kids they have.”

 Retail runs in Nicole’s blood: Her great-grandfather established a shoe-repair shop in 1928, which her grandfather eventually took over.
 Her parents ran their own small retail businesses before their recent retirements.

 Nicole, who was born in Bergen County, New Jersey, moved to Boca Raton, Florida, when she was in high school.